-In 1994 the nation was shocked when the Bristol children – Tiffany (seven), Holly (three) and Claudia (18 months) – were killed by their father, who then committed suicide.
+In 1994 the nation was shocked when the Bristol children – Tiffany (seven), Holly (three) and Claudia (18 months) – were killed by their father, who then died by suicide.
 Despite his history of violence towards his wife, he had been granted custody of the children by the Family Court.
 Critics pointed out the links between spousal violence and violence towards children that had been revealed by research.
 In 1995 the law was changed to prevent men who had been served with a protection order from having access to their children without adequate safeguards.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.